Time Tracking: A Complete Guide for Managers

 Why it works for tracking:

-• Time becomes measurable: “task took 6 Pomodoros” instead of “a few hours”
+- First, time becomes measurable: for instance, “task took 6 Pomodoros” instead of “a few hours”

-• Interruptions are logged: if interrupted — Pomodoro is void
+- Second, interruptions are logged: if interrupted — then Pomodoro is void, since only pure work time counts

 “Used to say, ‘I work on the project all day.'
-After Pomodoro, I see: 6 Pomodoros of focused work = 2.5 hours.
-The rest — switching and distractions.”
+However, after Pomodoro, I see: 6 Pomodoros of focused work = 2.5 hours.
+Thus, the rest — switching and distractions.”

 Weekly Review